Slow cooker: Recipes

 Recipes intended for other cooking methods must be modified for slow cookers.
 Quantities of liquids may need adjustment, as there is a little evaporation, but there should be enough liquid to cover the food.
 Many published recipes for slow cookers are designed primarily for convenience and use few ingredients, and often use prepared sauces or seasonings.
 The long, moist cooking is particularly suitable for tough and cheap cuts of meat including pork shoulder, chuck steak and brisket.
 For many slow-cooked dishes, these cuts give better results than more expensive ones.
 They are also often used to cook while unattended, meaning the cook can fill the pot with its ingredients and come back several hours later to a ready meal.

-Advantages
+Taste and texture

-Cheaper cuts of meat with connective tissue and lean muscle fibers are suitable for stewing, and produce tastier stews than those using expensive cuts, as long slow cooking softens connective tissue without toughening the muscle.
+Cheaper cuts of meat with connective tissue and lean muscle fibers are suitable for stewing, as long slow cooking softens connective tissue without toughening the muscle.
 Slow cooking leaves gelatinized tissue in the meat, so that it may be advantageous to start with a richer liquid.

 The low temperature of slow-cooking makes it almost impossible to burn even food that has been cooked too long.
 However, some meats and most vegetables become nearly tasteless or "raggy" if over-cooked.

-Food can be set to slow-cook before leaving for the day so it is ready on return.
-Many homeowners with rooftop solar panels switch to slow cooking because it draws under 1 kW of power and can therefore be powered entirely by 1–2 kW panels during the day.
-Some models include timers or thermostats that bring food to a given temperature and then lower it.
-With a timerless cooker it is possible to use an external timer to stop cooking after a set time, or both to start and stop.

-Cooking the meal in a single pot reduces water waste resulting from cleaning multiple dishes, and the low cooking temperature and glazed pot make cleaning easier than conventional high-heat pots.